Ptmesh/NovelNest/README.md

 ## Technologies Used 🚀

-- **Frontend:** Built with React.js for dynamic user interfaces, React Router for smooth navigation, and Tailwind CSS for stylish design.
+- **Frontend:** Built with React.js for dynamic user interfaces, React Router for smooth navigation, and Vanilla CSS for stylish design.
 - **Backend:** Powered by Node.js and Express.js, with MongoDB (using Mongoose) as the database for efficient data storage.
-- **Additional Tools:** Utilizes Axios for HTTP requests, React Icons for delightful icons, CORS for enabling cross-origin requests, and Vite for frontend builds.
+- **Additional Tools:** Utilizes Axios for HTTP requests, Font Awesome for delightful icons, CORS for enabling cross-origin requests, and Vite for frontend builds.

 ## Future Plans 🚀